 There are well over a dozen proposed locations for Mount Sinai.
 Some are in Egypt, others in Jordan, and a few in Saudi Arabia.
-Though scholarly tradition largely holds that Mount Sinai is St. Catherine's in Egypt's Sinai Peninsula, there is another unbroken tradition identifying Mount Sinai in Saudi Arabia that dates back to the third century B.C.
+Though scholarly tradition largely holds that Mount Sinai is St. Catherine's in Egypt's Sinai Peninsula, there is another unbroken tradition identifying Mount Sinai in Saudi Arabia that dates back to the 3rd century B.C.

 Ancient Jewish Tradition

 300 B.C. – 134 B.C. – The Septuagint

-The Septuagint (the first known translation of the Original Hebrew Pentateuch and following books, known as the Old Testament in the Christian Bible) was translated and circulated among the Alexandrian Jewish population.
+The Septuagint (the first known Greek translation of the Original Hebrew Pentateuch and following books, known as the Old Testament in the Christian Bible) was translated and circulated among the Alexandrian Jewish population.

 Dr. Allen Kerkeslager concluded in a scholarly study that the Septuagint is among the oldest works to state that Mount Sinai is in northwestern Saudi Arabia.

 The Septuagint’s version of Exodus says that Mount Sinai is near an ancient city named Madyan, also spelled as “Madian” and “Madiam.”
 It states that Madyan is the land of Jethro where Moses fled to after killing an Egyptian.
 Madyan corresponds to a city named Al-Bad in Saudi Arabia today and the name still shows up on current maps.

 Current Bibles state that Moses went to “Midian,” a broader ancient land that would include Al-Bad.

 The Septuagint refers to the specific city of Madyan that would be within the broader territory of Midian.
 It has also been suggested that Madyan would be referenced in the 3rd century B.C. as a way of referring to Midian overall or that Madyan/Madian/Madiam are alternative spellings of Midian.

 Dr. Kerkeslager’s study found that these sources report that Mount Sinai/Horeb is near this city, pointing to Jabal al-Lawz/Jabal Maqla, which are both a short distance from al-Bad.